Geometry, dynamics, and arithmetic of $S$-adic shifts: Abstract

 \section{Abstract}

 This paper studies geometric and spectral properties of $S$-adic shifts and their relation to continued fraction algorithms.
-These shifts are symbolic dynamical systems obtained by iterating infinitely many substitutions in an adic way.
+These shifts are symbolic dynamical systems obtained by iterating infinitely many substitutions.
 Pure discrete spectrum for $S$-adic shifts and tiling properties of associated Rauzy fractals are established under a generalized Pisot assumption together with a geometric coincidence condition.
 These general results extend the scope of the Pisot substitution conjecture to the $S$-adic framework.
-They are applied to families of $S$-adic shifts generated by Arnoux-Rauzy as well as Brun substitutions (related to the respective continued fraction algorithms).
-It is shown that almost all of these shifts have pure discrete spectrum, which proves a conjecture of Arnoux and Rauzy going back to the early nineties in a metric sense.
-We also prove that each linearly recurrent Arnoux-Rauzy shift with recurrent directive sequence has pure discrete spectrum.
+They are applied to families of $S$-adic shifts generated by Arnoux-Rauzy as well as Brun substitutions.
+It is shown that almost all of these shifts have pure discrete spectrum.
 Using $S$-adic words related to Brun's continued fraction algorithm, we exhibit bounded remainder sets and natural codings for almost all translations on the two-dimensional torus.

-Due to the lack of a dominant eigenvector and the fact that we lose the self-similarity properties present for substitutive systems we cannot follow the known arguments from the substitutive case and have to develop new proofs to obtain our results in the $S$-adic setting.
+Due to the lack of self-similarity properties present for substitutive systems we have to develop new proofs to obtain our results in the $S$-adic setting.